Great Hikes On San Juan Island

 Or at the parking lot, take the wide trail through the cool evergreen forest to the summit, then follow the high, open ridge and hike down the mountain back to the parking lot.
 From the summit you’ll have spectacular views across Haro and Juan de Fuca Straits to the Olympic Mountains and Vancouver Island.
 Watch for whales in these waters.

-Post Hike Grub
+Post Hike Dining

 Reward yourself after a day of hiking with some of San Juan's finest local food.